 In order to help childminders return to work after closure due to Coronavirus we have produced this FREE childminder toolkit containing free childminder contracts, free policies & procedures, free risk assessments, free paperwork, free webinars and lots more.
 PDF documents are free for all members and Word versions are for gold members only.
 All paperwork has been updated in relation to Covid-19.

-• Lockdown 2 - Childcare and early years settings will remain open says Prime Minister Boris Johnson
+• England: Lockdown 3 - Childcare and early years settings remain open including nurseries, childminders and nannies

 • Free Poster - Coronavirus information for parents with children in childcare setting